scivision/interposer-nochild/Readme.md

 ## Windows

 We use built-in Windows methods to deny child process launch.
-This is the default when running the sandbox on Windows.

 ```sh
 mingw32-make